vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/075/01_vyu1ShA_Avo.md

 Here ví … āvas explicitly contrasts with ápa … āvar (√vṛ) ‘uncovered’ in c.

 The latter form makes a bad Triṣṭubh cadence: … āvar ájuṣṭam#, where we would expect -var to be a heavy syllable.
-Old (Prol.
+Oldenberg (Prol.
 424 n.
 1) persuasively suggests that this apparent light syllable may actually represent *āvarr (from original 3rd sg.

 *āvart), with the same doubling of final resonant before initial vowel that we find in - nn from older *-nt.
 He suggests the same for kar (IX.92.5) and abibhar (X.69.10), both of which would be metrically better as *-arr.
 97 āv- is something of a signature of this vs.: āvo …, āviṣ(kṛṇvānā́) … / āvar, reinforced by numerous other a-/ā-initial words: ā́gāt / ápa … ájuṣṭam, áṅgirastamā … ajīgaḥ.